catamphetamine/imageboard/README.md

 Other available `options`:

-* `archived` — (optional) Pass `true` when requesting an archived thread.
+* `archived: boolean` — (optional) Pass `true` when requesting an archived thread.
 This flag is not required in any way, but, for `makaba` engine, it reduces the number of HTTP Requests from 2 to 1 because in that case it doesn't have to attempt to read the thread by a non-"archived" URL (which returns `404 Not Found`) before attempting to read it by an "archived" URL.

+* `afterCommentId: number` — (optional) (experimental) Could be used to only fetch comments after a certain comment.

+* `afterCommentsCount: number` — (optional) (experimental) Could be used to only fetch comments after a certain comments count (counting from the first comment in the thread).

 <!--
 ### `parseCommentContent(comment: Comment, { boardId: string, threadId: number })`